Martintoco/Martains-Order-Mod/README.md

 # Martains-Order-Mod
-Some random notes: This mod aims to add a bit of everything, other bigger mods were a great inspiration for me to start developing with the little I know of coding and drawing.
-I have a thread posted about my mod; https://forums.terraria.org/index.php?threads/martains-order-mod.99634/
+Some random notes: This mod aims to add a bit of everything, other bigger mods were a great inspiration for me to start developing with the little I knew of coding and drawing.
+I have a thread posted about my mod; https://forums.terraria.org/index.php?threads/last-heros-mod-martains-order.104722/
-There is also my discord server invitation there, so we can chat about some improvments or ideas about the mod!
+There is also a discord server invitation on the forum.
+The github of this mod does not have all it's content, everthing else must be asked for by private messaging.
-Hope ya'll like it!
+Have fun with the mod!